thomast1906/DevOps-The-Hard-Way-Azure/Terraform-AZURE-Services-Creation/1-Create-ACR.md

 # Create an Azure Container Registry Repository

+Before proceeding, ensure that the values in the terraform.tfvars file are accurate for your environment.
+You may need to customize these values to match your specific configuration.

 In this lab you will create a repository to store the Docker image that you created for the Uber app.

 ## Create the ACR Terraform Configuration